 CEI = (The amount collected / The amount available for collection ) X 100

-Promise to Pay (PTP) measures the number of outbound calls to customers resulting in a promise to pay in relation to the total number of outbound Right Party Contacts (RPCs) made by collectors over the same period of time.
+Promise to Pay (PTP) measures the number of outbound calls to customers resulting in a promise to pay.
+This is in relation to the total number of outbound Right Party Contacts (RPCs) made by collectors over the same period of time.

 In other words, while RPC measures if your calls are reaching the correct contacts.
 PTP measures how successful these conversations are.

-You want this debt collection KPI to be as close to 100 percent as possible.
+You want this debt collection KPI to be as close to 100% as possible.
 A low value for this metric means that your debt collection campaign is not efficient.
-PTP in combination with RPC can offer the best overview of the efficiency of your operation.
+PTP in combination with RPC can offer the best overview of your operation’s efficiency.

 Profit Per Account (PPA) measures how much overall revenue is made by each account.

 This debt collection KPI is calculated by dividing your organization’s overall profit over a set period of time and dividing that amount by the total number of outstanding accounts handled within the examined period.